-This four-week, self-paced course provides an overview of institutional policies and procedures that impact short-term education abroad programs, program models, preparing for emergencies, handling logistics, finances and budgets, preparing students and faculty for the international experience, manage student support, and interaction with campus partners.
+This self-paced course provides an overview of institutional policies and procedures that impact short-term education abroad programs, program models, preparing for emergencies, handling logistics, finances and budgets, preparing students and faculty for the international experience, manage student support, and interaction with campus partners.

 Some key topics and tools covered: travel abroad costs; legal liability and risk management; a bag of marketing tricks; and pre-departure orientation and preparation.
 Each of these is fundamental to a successful experience abroad for students, faculty, and staff.